scranton/helloworld-knative/README.md

 Once you see all the `helloworld-go-0000x-deployment-....` pods are ready, then you can Ctrl+C to escape the watch, and then test your deployment.

-Verify domain URL for service.
+Verify the domain URL for service.
 Should be `helloworld-go.default.example.com`

 ```shell
 kubectl get kservice helloworld-go \